emard-04/emard-04-/README.md

 <p align="center">
 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&center=true&vCenter=true&duration=5000&color=%2338C2FF&size=40&height=200&width=800&lines=Heyyy!+I'm+Ema+Ruiz+Diaz+:);I'm+20+years+old;I'm+in+the+last+year+of++programming+at+UTN;Welcome+to+my+profile+!">
 </p>
-### 👨🏻‍💻 &nbsp;About Me
+👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and and developing my back/front-end skills..\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I am studying for the Advanced Technician in Programming at UTN.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I love working in a team and being able to contribute ideas.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I like to do all kinds of sports, especially football and padel..\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to contact me for questions and to have an interesting conversation about getting my first job..\
 ✉️ &nbsp;You can shoot me an email at ema.ruizdiaz337@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 ## 🛠️ My Skills